pas-1/TSP-Visualizer/README.md

 ## Functionality

-I built this app due to my fascination for the TSP and to visualize an algorithmic solution.
+I built this app due to my fascination for an algorithmic visualization of the TSP.

-The brute force algorithm calculates and visualizes optimal routes with up to 9 selected points.
+The brute force algorithm visualizes optimal routes with up to 9 selected points.

 ## Built with